chemlord/devthechemist/content/authors/admin/_index.md

 ---
 # Display name
-title: Dev Bagchi
+title: Devraj Bagchi

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Biochemistry/Molecular Bio Student
+role: Biochemistry|Molecular Biology Student

 # Organizations/Affiliations
 organizations: